 Search@UW is a layer which harvests and integrates a number of separate collections and applications, but these applications and their traditional interfaces are still available via the UWM Libraries homepage.
 These include:

-Search@UW gives you a dropdown menu with 5 choices:
+Search@UW gives you a dropdown menu with the following choices:

 Everything - The default ‘everything’ provides a single search to all categories below.
 It will return the widest range of resources available through UWM and resources held at all other UW campuses.
 Once you see the results from any search, you can refine them using the array of facets in the left sidebar.
 The 'available in the library' facet basically replicates the "Books & Media (UWM)" search below.